-Stiamo lavorando duramente per rendere disponibile questo sito Web nel giugno 2020. // We’re working hard to make this website available on June 2020.
+Stiamo lavorando duramente per rendere disponibile questo sito Web nel Settembre 2020. // We’re working hard to make this website available on September2020.

 The effects of global capitalism and the current socio-ecological crisis have violently affected the fragility of bodies and social cohesion, in turn breaking down values, attitudes, principles, and sociocultural alliances, communitarianism and cross-border solidarity.
 The fragility of these social and political principles vis-a-vis emergency contexts demonstrates the urgency of their revaluation.
 The key to a sustainable decrease in our societies and regeneration life post-crisis.

 Faced with this problem, we propose a project to address the decline of unity and trust that affects human collective identity and its relationships with non-human companions, reinforcing the solidarity and mutual cooperation based on rural communities’ material and immaterial heritage, and the similarities of way-of-life.
 Revaluating mutual cooperation experiences that have been invisibilized and fractured by the urban-focused, patriarchal, productivism, and profit-driven logics of capitalism.
 Establishing cooperation alliances based on interdependence and eco-dependency will offer actions and awareness guidelines facing uncertainty.
 This will offer alternatives to feel, think and imagine social cohesion from other ethics, sensibilities, and paradigms.
 Reinforcing sustainable solidarity values for the regeneration of post-crisis life.

 Our ecological, social and political context: